-On February 11, 2016, the Company entered into an option agreement for an option to purchase a 100% interest in the Atlantis lithium exploration property located in the Fish Valley, Esmeralda County, Nevada.
+On February 11, 2016, the Company entered into an option agreement for an option to purchase a 100% interest in the Atlantis lithium property located in the Fish Valley, Esmeralda County, Nevada.
+Atlantis consists of 69 placer claims and 19 association placer claims.